rayzlui/mastermind/README.md

   The endpoint `/api/user/login` listens for a HTTP POST action.
 It expects username and password in its request body.
 It will search for an instance of the UserModel with the username.
 If not found, it will respond with error code 418 and message to create an account.

   If found, it will compare password of the instance and password passed.
 If true, it will respond with the UserModel instance.
 If false, it will respond with code 403 and message username and password combo not found.

+  Note: The passwords sent to the Login User API and the one stored on the User Model instance will not be the password entered by the user.
+It will be modified by a scrambleString helper function on the frontend that uses the key passed from requestKey API.

+  #### Game API

   ##### Create Games API